hydra3333/Pi4NAS64/README.md

 The newly released "Google ChromeCast with Google TV" devices can connect to the Pi4NAS with apps like `Kodi` and `VLC` in order to play our collections of home media files.

-A Raspbetty Pi 4 is comparatively cheap, very low power, extremely reliable, and has decent thoughput to handle multiple streams.
+A Raspbetty Pi 4 is comparatively cheap, has very low power usage, is extremely reliable, and has decent thoughput to handle multiple streams.

 "Google ChromeCast with Google TV" : https://store.google.com/au/product/chromecast_google_tv_specs